oduwsdl/MementoEmbed/README.md

 ## Installation and Execution

+MementoEmbed relies on Redis for caching.
+Install Redis first and then follow the directions for your applicable Linux/Unix system below.

 ### Installing on a CentOS 8 System

 If you would like to use the RPM installer for RHEL 8 and CentOS 8 systems: